 This knit fabric guide will:

 - Help you understand the characteristics of stretch knit fabric

 - Give you knit fabric examples of the most-common knit fabrics used in garment sewing

 - Teach you what to consider when choosing knit fabric yardage for a specific sewing project

 This knit fabric guide may be a little more technical than others out on the interwebs, but I know sewists are smart cookies, and it’s my belief that the more you understand a topic, the less hesitant you are to jump into it.
 With this in mind, let’s master our medium!
-Prowess sewing knit fabrics is within your grasp.
+Prowess sewing stretchy fabric is within your grasp.

 This post features affiliate links chosen for you.
 If you click through and make a purchase, I may receive a commission at no additional cost to you.
 Thank you for your support! 💙